VFA-143

+The unit's patch can be seen worn by Danny Ramirez in Top Gun: Maverick.

 Insignia and nickname

 The squadron adopted its current insignia in 1953, a winged black griffon on a blue shield.
 The distinctive squadron name "Pukin' Dogs" came about when the squadron commander's wife saw the creature’s droopy head and gaping mouth design.
 She stated, in front of the squadron pilots, that it looked like a "pukin' dog."
 The pilots loved that, and the name stuck.

 In the aftermath of the Tailhook scandal in 1991, the squadron was forced to officially rename itself the "Dogs".
 This official banishment was widely ignored until Admiral John Mazach, Commander, Naval Air Force U.S. Atlantic Fleet, rescinded the policy in a 1996 speech to the squadron.

 History

 Two Navy squadrons have held the designation VF-143.
 The first VF-143 was established on 20 July 1950 as VF-821 redesignated VF-143 on 4 February 1953 and disestablished on 1 April 1958.
 The second VF-143 was established in 1950, was eventually redesignated VFA-143, and is the subject of this article.